samuelduchesne/archetypal/docs/converter_umi.rst

 1. Load the file

-First, load the EnergyPlus idf file using the :class:`archetypal.idfclass.IDF` class.
+First, load the EnergyPlus idf file using the :class:`archetypal.idfclass.idf.IDF` class.
 In the following example, the AdultEducationCenter.idf model is used.

 .. code-block:: python